cherti/authguard/README.md

       -auth=true: use HTTP-Basic-Auth for outer connection
-      -user="authguard": user for HTTP basic auth outwards -pass="authguard": password for HTTP basic auth outwards
+      -user="authguard": user for HTTP basic auth outwards -pass="authguard": password for HTTP basic auth outwards -htpasswd="": htpasswd-file to use instead of credentials provided via -user and -pass

       -tls=true: use TLS for outer connection
       -crt="": path to TLS public key file for outer connection